ebayluotianyi/university_collaboration_project/README.md

 output:
 model.ckpt

+5. indicate_recommend_items.py: Filter irrelevant search or view events and leave the relevant ones to make users purchase more things.
-5. "threshold_0.9_contain_all_events.csv" is the file which contains the sequences of users behavior events including "add_to_cart" event.
+"threshold_0.9_contain_all_events.csv" is the file which contains the sequences of users behavior events including "add_to_cart" event.
 <p>
 The format of "threshold_0.9_contain_all_events.csv" is “[userid]|||[page type] [Device] [title words for view page or searched keywords for search papge]” (One example: "449|||SEARCH Mobile tokyo disney".
 It means user 449 search the "tokyo disney" in his or her mobile device.).
 <p>